|Me Chinese. Me play joke. Me trap you in a nightmarish

 Sometimes this process masks a hidden gem.
 Nobody quite knew how good The Massacre was for a very long time, because on paper it didn’t look like much.
 Here, however, that process led us to assume that this story was brilliant.
 After all – a nightmarish realm of toys ruled over by an insane demigod that forces the Doctor and his companions to play a bunch of nefarious games with odd titles like the Trilogic Game.
 That sounds great.
 Clearly a departure for Doctor Who into something new and exciting, and an ambitious idea that introduced new kinds of threats for the Doctor.

 Then people actually saw the thing.
 And that’s the problem.
 Because in practice, this story is a complete trainwreck.
 The pacing is excruciating.
 Even if you make the standard accommodations of remembering that it’s not supposed to be watched in one shot, it’s tough to get over the fact that there is no emotional content to this story.
 It’s just the Doctor playing the Trilogic Game for four episodes while Steven and Dodo meander through a series of arbitrary deadly challenges.
 The reason it’s four episodes long is… that’s how long it is.
 It could have been one.
 It could have been three hundred.
-It doesn’t matter, because the plot does not build at all, at any point, anywhere in the entire episode.
+It doesn’t matter, because the plot does not build at all, at any point, anywhere in the entire thing.
 They just eventually run out of games and go free.

 I mean, watching the reconstructions you can find a little leeway.
 Yes, it’s almost certain that the 40 second dance sequence in episode three would have played better if you didn’t have to stare at a single photograph for 40 seconds while music played.
 But then you get to episode four and realize that, no, the whole thing actually is as dull as you were afraid.